 Our volunteers do not carry out (or shadow) clinical work or do work experience.

 - want to develop your own skills as an individual.

-We ask all volunteers to commit to doing at least three hours a week for a whole year, so we can create long-lasting and meaningful roles for them.
+We ask you to commit to doing at least three hours a week for a whole year, so we can create a long-lasting and meaningful role for you.